littlelibrarian94/hello-world-1/README.md

 ## Blockquotes
 > This is an example of a blockquote.
 > This blockquote consists of three lines.
 > This is the third and final line of the blockquote.
+None of the lines appear separately, because they didn't end in two spaces.

+> This is another example of a blockquote.
+> This blockquote also consists of three lines.
+> This is the third and final line of the blockquote.
+All three lines should display separately.
 ## Lists
 ### Ordered list
 1. Apples